 Quest Resource (QRHC) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from Quest Resource as it approaches its next earnings report date.
+Investors will be hoping for strength from Quest Resource as it approaches its next earnings release.
 In that report, analysts expect Quest Resource to post earnings of -$0.03 per share.
 This would mark a year-over-year decline of 250%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $74.2 million, up 98.54% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of -$0.08 per share and revenue of $297.72 million, which would represent changes of -129.63% and +91.19%, respectively, from the prior year.

-Any recent changes to analyst estimates for Quest Resource should also be noted by investors.
+Investors might also notice recent changes to analyst estimates for Quest Resource.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
 Quest Resource is currently a Zacks Rank #1 (Strong Buy).

-Looking at its valuation, Quest Resource is holding a Forward P/E ratio of 15.74.
-For comparison, its industry has an average Forward P/E of 15.88, which means Quest Resource is trading at a discount to the group.
+In terms of valuation, Quest Resource is currently trading at a Forward P/E ratio of 16.51.
+Its industry sports an average Forward P/E of 16.51, so we one might conclude that Quest Resource is trading at a no noticeable deviation comparatively.

-We can also see that QRHC currently has a PEG ratio of 1.05.
+Also, we should mention that QRHC has a PEG ratio of 1.1.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
 The Waste Removal Services was holding an average PEG ratio of 2.45 at yesterday's closing price.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report